acmucsd/acm-ai-workshops/2022/FA22/intro-ai-series/workshop-3-reinforcement-learning/README.md

 Try running
 ```
-python pacman.py
+python gridworld.py -m
 ```
-to play a game of pacman and get a grasp on the environment.
+to play in the gridworld environment manually and get a grasp on the environment.

 Algorithms:

-Q2 - Minimax
+Q2 - Value Iteration

-Q3 - Alpha-Beta Pruning
+Q3 - Q-Learning and Epsilon-Greedy

-Q4 - Expectimax
+Q4 - Deep Q-Learning

 <!--
     Note: The above list will depend on your specific workshop.